bcstestit/cli/README.md

-# azure cli action test with useragent
+# azure cli action test with useragent and log